-Table 6.3 Fields in the Blob struct
+Table 6.6 Fields in the Blob struct --- --

-Field Description blob_get_segment Points to a function that is called to read a segment from a Blob if one is passed; the function takes four arguments: a Blob handle, the address of a buffer into which to place Blob a segment of data that is read, the size of that buffer, and the address of the variable that stores the size of the segment that is read.
-If Blob data is not read by the UDF, set blob_get_segment to NULL. blob_handle • Required Uniquely identifies a Blob passed to a UDF or returned by it. number_segments Specifies the total number of segments in the Blob.
-Set this value to NULL if Blob data is not passed to a UDF. max_seglen Specifies the size, in bytes, of the largest single segment passed.
+Field Description max_seglen Specifies the size, in bytes, of the largest single segment passed.
 Set this value to NULL if Blob data is not passed to a UDF. total_size Specifies the actual size, in bytes, of the Blob as a single unit.
 Set this value to NULL if Blob data is not passed to a UDF. blob_put_segment Points to a function that writes a segment to a Blob if one is being returned by the UDF.
 The function takes three arguments: a Blob handle, the address of a buffer containing the data to write into the Blob, and the size, in bytes, of the data to write.
 If Blob data is not read by the UDF, set blob_put_segment to NULL.